-SA5020 Anthropology, Art and Perception 1 SCOTCAT Credits: 30 SCQF Level 11 Semester: 1
+SA502 20 Anthropology, Art and Perception 1

+SCOTCAT Credits: 30 SCQF Level 11 Semester 1

+Academic year: 2018/9

 Planned timetable: To be arranged.

+This module centres on the · · · erial culture.
+It covers ha

 This module centres on the role of perception in visual and material culture.
 It covers haptic, visual, sonic and gustatory themes in anthropology, including learning, apprenticeship, craft, community and cooperation, observation, the use of drawing and photography as research tools, design anthropology and aesthetics.
 It explores commonalities between anthropological fieldwork and contemporary arts practice.
 It specifically addresses the relationship between anthropology, psychology and aesthetics; and the observer and the practitioner.
-The taught course is complemented by practical sessions; visiting speakers; films; and by case studies reflecting departmental research concerns with both Scottish anthropology and the interconnectedness of global art practices .
+The taught course is complemented by practical sessions; visiting speakers; films; and by case studies reflecting departmental research concerns with both Scottish anthropology and the interconnectedness of global art practices.

-Programme module type: Compulsory for MRes in Anthropology, Art and Perception Postgraduate Programme.
-Learning and teaching methods and delivery: Weekly contact : 2 lectures per week and occasional practicals and film/video viewing.
-Assessment pattern: Coursework = 100% Module coordinator: ТВС
+Learning and teaching methods of delivery: Weekly contact : 2 lectures per week and occasional practicals and film/video viewing.
+Assessment pattern: Coursework = 100% Re-assessment pattern: "2 x 3,500 word essays" Module teaching staff: TBC